 Being unable to sleep is one of the most frustrating dilemmas faced by people in early recovery.
 People who have become reliant on drugs and alcohol to fall asleep often find that sleep is impossible.
 Whether you are in a residential treatment center or even outpatient drug addiction therapy, insomnia is one of the main difficulties faced by those involved.
-It can happen at any time during the process but is most apt to occur during the first few weeks of treatment.
+It can happen at any time during the recovery process but is most likely to occur during the first few weeks of treatment, sometimes even the first few months.
 At Crestview Recovery, we understand that sleep is vital.
 Give us a call to learn more about our addiction treatment options in Portland by calling 866.262.0531.

 Insomnia is the condition of having difficulty falling asleep or staying asleep.
 It is one of the more persistent symptoms those in recovery face.
 In the early stages of drug and alcohol detox, insomnia can occur at any time.
 According to a study in the Journal of Addiction Medicine, people in the early stages of recovery are five times more likely to have insomnia than the general population.